Outty-app/Outty-App/Spint 3/TASK.md

 # Roan

-Implemented login screen with email/password authentication using Firebase Auth Built multi-step signup flow with form validation and error handling Integrated Firebase Authentication for user session management Set up Firestore to create and store user documents on registration
+Refined login screen with email/password authentication using Firebase Auth Built multi-step signup flow with form validation and error handling Integrated Firebase Authentication for user session management Set up Firestore to create and store user documents on registration